Ep #8: How Your Thoughts Affect Your Eating

 We can look at our thoughts and actually see the cause of our feelings and actions, but most people don’t do it.
 They don’t take the time to hear themselves and listen to how they talk to themselves.

 And it’s really not their fault, this is not something we’re taught to do.
-I didn’t do it for most of my life!
+Like i said, I didn’t know to do it for most of my life!

 But it’s so important to look at them because like I said before, these thoughts we think are the cause of how we feel, everything we do or don’t do, and what results we have in our lives.

-As soon as your brain produces a thought saying, “You need to eat a lot and now,” an urge is created.
+As soon as your brain produces a thought saying, “You need to eat a lot and now,” you feel an urge.

-As soon as you think, “I need to eat immediately,” that urge strengthens.
+As soon as you think, “I can’t eat that food,” you feel deprived.

-So how do you find these thoughts causing all this strife in your life?
+So how do you find these thoughts causing all these feelings and behaviors in your life?

-Start by doing what’s called a Thought Download.
-This is a writing exercise where you give yourself 5 minutes to free-write, without editing or judgment, and see what’s going on in your mind.
+Start by doing what’s called a thought download.
+This is a writing exercise where you free-write, without editing or judgment, and see what’s going on in your mind.
 You let your mind flow freely and whatever comes up, write it down, even if you think it’s silly or completely untrue or really embarrassing.
 If it pops into your head, write it down.

 This is a fantastic way to uncover those subconscious thoughts.
-You’ll seriously be amazed by what you find within yourself and the best part is that once you know what’s there, you’ll know what to watch out for.
-You do a download, you see what’s going on, and then you can keep an eye out for when you’re thinking that way.
+When you just let your mind go, you’ll seriously be amazed by what you find within yourself and the best part is that once you know what’s there, you’ll know what to watch out for.
+You do a download, you see what’s going on, you find your problem thoughts and then you can keep an eye out for when you’re thinking them.

 You can do this when you feel an urge to binge, after you binge, or really any time of day when you can make time to do it.
 I recommend it as a daily practice.
-I myself write pretty much every day, and it’s only for a few minutes.
+I myself write most days, and it’s sometimes only for a few minutes.
 There’s so much insight into yourself that you can gain from it.

-So I want to teach you the most amazing awareness tool that exists in the world.
-It was created by Brooke Castillo at The Life Coach School and it is life changing.
+I want to teach you an amazing awareness tool that was created by Brooke Castillo at The Life Coach School.

-It’s called The Thought Model or simply just The Model and I’ve already basically taught it to you throughout the podcast so far, but now I’m going to put it all together for you.
+It’s called The Thought Model or simply just The Model and I’ve already shared it with you in some of the previous episodes of the podcast, and at the beginning of this one, but now I’m going to put it all together for you.

 This can sometimes be the hardest part because so much of the time we think our thoughts are facts.
 But they’re not!

-The statement, “I’m fat” is not a fact.
-It’s your perception of your body.
-The facts are that you have a body, it weighs x number of pounds, and you could also say you x% of body fat.
+The statement, “My body is fat and ugly” is not a fact.
+It’s your perception of your body, it’s your opinion about it.
+The facts would be that you have a body, it weighs x number of pounds, and you could also say you have x% of body fat or say that certain areas measure to be x number of inches.
 These are facts.
-They are things everyone can agree on could be proven in a court of law.
+They are things everyone can agree on.

-You being fat is a thought.
+Your body being fat and ugly is a thought.
 Someone could disagree with you.
+Someone else could use different words to describe your body.
 Someone else could be bigger than you and think you’re thin or average, but not fat.
-Someone else could have the same body stats as you and not say that about themselves.
+Someone else could have the same body stats as you and not say that about you or themselves.

 Here’s another example.
 Say you ate a bag of chips, 15 cookies, and 3 bowls of ice cream.
 Those are the facts.
 Then what do you think about that?
 Was it way too much?
 Was is a binge?
 Was it disgusting?
+Was it shameful?
 Or was it super fun and satisfying?
-The way you decide to think about it is up to you.
-Just know that the fact is what you ate and your thought about it is your perception.
+Now, I’m not saying it is or should be any of those but, I just want you to see that there are different ways you can think about it and the way you decide to think about it is up to you.
+Just know that the only fact is what you ate and your thought about it is your perception.

-Now let’s look at the Model and see why this distinction is important.
+Now let’s look at the whole Model and see why this distinction is important.

 We start with the fact, or what we call the circumstance.

-To show you how this works, I’ll just say the circumstance is that I ate a container of cookies
+To show you how this works, I’ll just say the circumstance is that you ate 3, 4 inch cookies.
+Facts.

-You’d probably be triggered to think, “I blew it” or “I’m a failure” or something like that.
+You might be triggered to think, “I blew it” or something like that.

 Then, as you know because I’ve repeated it many times to drill it in, your thoughts cause your feelings.